erfan226/pwa-weather/README.md

 # Weather Forecast PWA
 * Include Manifest file and Icons
 * Implement Service Workers for Offline Use
-* Define NPM Scripts for Different Commands
+* Define Some NPM Commands

 Clone the Project and then run **npm i** to install the required packages.
 Then start the app by **node app.js**!